randyp/jdbj/README.md

 * use immutable builders to capture the query intent long before query execution
 * hide the PreparedStatement as much as possible during the binding phase so that we can...
 * use named parameters only
+* assume that we are using read only, fetch forward cursors

 #### Credits
 To the [jdbi team](http://jdbi.org/) for authoring jdbi.
 Much of jdbj is based on jdbi.